Ubudu/IOS-Mesh-SDK/README.md

 The `UBUMeshBeaconManagerDelegate` provides callback method which you can implement to recieve events from the mesh beacon manager.

-Implement the method below to receive events that are interest for your application :
+Implement the method below to receive events that interest your application :
 `- (void)meshManager:(UBUMeshBeaconManager *)meshManager didUpdateVisibleAndConnectableNodes:(NSArray *)meshNodes;`

 Two methods to enable and disable that callback can be call from the `UBUMeshBeaconManager` :